The top 5 most useful accounts payable KPIs

 - AP Automation

-This statement applies to the accounts payable process that has many moving parts, potentially manual process steps, and multiple people across the organization involved.
-Identify metrics and measure performance against these indicators or it is likely something will fall through the cracks.
-Nearly all business functions use key performance indicators to measure their performance and contribution to the overall business success.
-And accounts payable should not be any different.
+This statement applies to accounts payable, a process that features many moving parts, potentially labor-intensive process steps, and multiple people across the organization.
+Business owners must identify metrics and measure performance against these benchmarks, or things will likely fall through the cracks.
+Nearly all business functions use Key Performance Indicators (KPIs) to measure their efficiency and contribution to the overall business success.
+And AP should be no different.

-While a modern finance executive is usually aware of the term key performance indicators (KPIs), for a quick overview, a KPI for accounts payable should be a quantifiable data point, closely tied to the success of a specific business project.
-A good accounts payable KPI should be specific, agreed upon by all project members, and time-bound.
+While modern finance executives are aware of the term Key Performance Indicators, as an overview, a KPI for accounts payable should be a quantifiable data point closely tied to the success of a specific business project.
+A good AP KPI should be specific, agreed upon by all project members, and time-bound.
 KPIs should be measured on a regular basis, at least quarterly, to ensure the accounts payable process is in line with goals and to identify areas of improvement.

-In the case of organizational restructuring, merger or acquisition or new technology implementation it is critical to have the relevant accounts payable KPIs in place to provide baseline metrics and enable measuring the impact of such changes on the AP process.
+In the case of organizational restructuring, mergers and acquisitions, or new technology implementation, it is critical to have the relevant accounts payable KPIs in place to provide baseline metrics and to measure the impact of such changes on the AP process.

-The cost per invoice is most often defined as the total average cost of processing one invoice through the organization but can vary among businesses depending on the factors you include in this calculation.
-A company’s cost per invoice may appear deceptively low, just because they haven’t considered the hidden costs that are hurting their profit margins.
+The cost per invoice is most often defined as the total average cost of processing one invoice through the organization, but can vary among businesses depending on the factors included in this calculation.
+A company’s cost per invoice may appear deceptively low, simply because they haven’t considered the hidden costs that are hurting their profit margins.

-For example, a company with a highly manual or paper-based invoice process should consider the labor and operational costs of employees spent in time-consuming, lengthy processes, and the increased risk of human error presented by manual invoice processing.
-Also, the cost per invoice would need to include the cost of time spent in the accounts payable process by business users.
+For example, a company with a highly manual or paper-based invoice process should consider the labor and operational costs of time-consuming, lengthy processes, and the increased risk of human error presented by manual invoice processing.
+Also, the cost per invoice must include the cost of time spent in the accounts payable process by business users.

 The added consideration of human labor costs can radically increase a company’s overall processing cost per invoice.
 In addition to accounting for staff costs, there are several other major contributors to cost per invoice: